Requirements for a practising certificate

 You will need:

-- to check your personal details to ensure they are still correct;
+- to check your personal details (including your organisation contract details) to ensure they are still correct;

-- information about your practice, to complete the regulatory return;
+- information about your practice during the current year, to complete the regulatory return;

 For more information about the CPD requirements that apply to Costs Lawyers, visit our CPD page.

 Supporting documents, such as your complaints procedure and insurance certificate (where required), can be uploaded in the course of submitting your application.
 If you only have these documents in hard copy, they will need to be scanned or photographed and submitted electronically.